Table of Contents

 - Click here for a video of back extensions with resistance bands – focus on curling the back downward and then extending it without moving the hips (a version where the hips are flexed & extended is shown in the next lesson in the section on “Good morning movements”)

-- If the goal is to target the spinal erectors predominantly than doing these similar to the back extensions video above is likely better.
+- If your goal is to predominantly target the spinal erectors than doing these similar to the back extensions video above is preferable.

-- If the goal is to also target the glutes and hamstrings then doing these like the hyperextensions video above is likely better.
+- If your goal is to also target the glutes and hamstrings then doing these like the hyperextensions video above is preferable.

 - Generally you will want the pad a little below the waist or hips so you have full range of motion when you bend at the waist or hips.